CybercentreCanada/assemblyline_client/README.md

 #### Using search parameters

 ##### Version 3
 You can pass search parameters for any given query.
-The following examples a SOLR facet search to get the top users submitting to a server.
+The following examples a Lucene facet search to get the top users submitting to a server.

     kwargs = {'facet':'on', 'facet.field':'submission.submitter', 'facet.sort':'count', 'facet.limit':50, 'rows':0}  # rows=0 so that only facet results return
     c.search.submission('times.submitted:[NOW-7DAYS TO NOW]', **kwargs)

 ##### Version 4
-Version 4 server will support facet query out of the box, no need to learn the SOLR facetting syntax.
+Version 4 server will support facet query out of the box, no need to learn the Lucene facetting syntax.

     c.search.facet.submission('submission.submitter', query='times.submitted:[NOW-7DAYS TO NOW]')